MoveOnOrg/merkle/README.md

 # Merkle

-This collection of 3.6 scripts automates download, processing, and import into ActionKit of donation records from a vendor. `process.py` runs the entire process.
+This collection of Python 3.6 scripts automates download, processing, and import into ActionKit of donation records from a vendor. `process.py` runs the entire process.
 Each step is in a separate file that can also be run independently.
 Each script can be run with `--help` to get info on the script and parameters.
 All parameters can be passed in as command line flags or added to `settings.py`.

 [![Coverage Status](https://coveralls.io/repos/github/MoveOnOrg/merkle/badge.svg?branch=main)](https://coveralls.io/github/MoveOnOrg/merkle?branch=main)